Traditional Mushy Peas Recipe

 When you want a simple and easy side dish that's both healthy and tastes incredible, these mushy peas from chef and recipe developer Susan Olayinka of The Flexible Fridge get the job done.

 Haven't heard of mushy peas?
-Then it's time you hop across the pond and try out this side that Olayinka calls "a common dish in [the UK]" and one that's most often paired with that other British favorite, fish and chips.
+Then it's time you hop across the pond and try out this side that Olayinka calls "a common dish in [the U.K.]" and one that's most often paired with that other British favorite, fish and chips.
 (Stateside, you may hear of the same dish referred to as "smashed peas" or "mashed peas," but let's be honest: The Brits know what they're talking about with this one.)

 Easy to make, easier to enjoy, and usually a hit with all ages, Olayinka calls mushy peas "a great way to get more veg in!
 It is one of your five-a-day, [and] kids will love it as it's got butter and pairs [well] with their favorite foods."

-Gather your ingredients for your mushy peas
+Gather the ingredients for traditional mushy peas

 Melt the butter and cook the peas